Want to learn how to cook a steak to your desired doneness? You’re in the right place.

 Feed your meat-tooth with a juicy thick-cut Traeger grilled steak.
-Whether you like it fresh from the field, with some pink, or deader-than-dead, we’ve got you covered.
+Whether you like it fresh from the field or with some pink, we’ve got you covered.
 We’ll teach you how to cook the perfect steak to your preferred doneness.

 Here are the basic steak doneness ranges.